gracemshea/ga_da_finalproject/README.md

 #### Pivot Tables

 + Example 1: When exploring the directory of ski resorts, which I'd narrowed down to the US only, I was interested in how altitude filtered the states apart.
-By creating a quick pivot table, I was able to select the altitude values of 3000+ and see which states had which amount of resorts within that range of altitudes.
+By creating a quick pivot table, I was able to select the altitude values of 3000+ and see which states had resorts (and how many) within that range of altitudes.
 See pivot table [here](https://github.com/gracemshea/ga_da_finalproject/blob/master/datafiles/Data%20Exploration%20Pivot%20Table%201.xls).

 ### Data Cleaning Process